OT-62 TOPAS: Service history

-OT-62 TOPAS entered production and service with the Czechoslovak army in 1963 and shortly after it also entered service with Ludowe Wojsko Polskie (LWP) in the early 1960s.
-As an amphibious vehicle based on the PT-76 which was already in use, the TOPAS APC along with improved TOPAS-2AP was used by the Coast Defense units including the 7th Lusatian Landing Division (officially known as 7th Coast Defense Division).
-It was also exported to another Warsaw Pact member, Bulgaria, and several other countries around the world, including Angola, Egypt, India, Iran, Iraq, Libya, Morocco, Sudan and Syria.
+The OT-62 entered in service with the Czechoslovak Army in 1964, and with the Polish Army in 1966 as the TOPAS-2AP.
+The OT-62 was exported to Bulgaria, and a number of third world countries including Angola, Egypt, India, Iraq, Libya, Morocco, and Sudan.
+East Germany received at least 10 WPT-TOPAS armoured recovery vehicles in 1970.

 Along with BTR-50, the OT-62 TOPAS were used by Egypt and Syria in the Six-Day War (1967).
 Some vehicles were captured and commissioned by the Israel Defense Forces.
 Both sides used BTR-50 and OT-62 TOPAS APCs during War of Attrition (1968–1970).
 During the Yom Kippur War (1973) the BTR-50 and OT-62 TOPAS APCs were also employed by both sides.
 Some of the Israeli BTR-50 and OT-62 TOPAS were later transferred to the South Lebanon Army.

 Morocco used ex-Egyptian OT-62 during Western Sahara War.
 Moroccan armed forces lost 13 of them after a battle in Lebuirat on 24 August 1979.

 OT-62 TOPAS also saw service with the Iraqi army during First Persian Gulf War and 2003 Invasion of Iraq.